 July and August are peak season.
 It gets very hot (easily 35°C+ in Rome), everything is crowded, and prices are at their highest.
 If you’re visiting in summer, you really do need to book skip-the-line tickets well in advance for the Colosseum, Vatican, and Uffizi, and plan your sightseeing for mornings and evenings rather than the middle of the day.

 Winter (November to February) is quieter and cheaper.
 It can be chilly, but cities like Rome and Florence are perfectly pleasant for sightseeing in a jacket.
 Venice can be magical in winter fog, though you may encounter acqua alta (high water) flooding in the low-lying areas.
+One caveat: the Cinque Terre overnight detour doesn’t really work in winter.
+Many village restaurants close, the boat services stop running, and the Sentiero Azzurro trail is often shut after rain.
+If you’re visiting between November and March, use that day in Florence instead.

 Getting Between Cities

-Here are the approximate journey times on high-speed trains:
+Approximate journey times on high-speed services:

 - Rome to Florence: 90 minutes